 LEST WE FORGET MAPA JARRIYA-NYALAKU

-*This article was first published in the Newsletter of the Fremantle History Society, of which the author is a member.
+*This article was written by Jude Robison and was first published in the Newsletter of the Fremantle History Society, of which the author is a member.
 The Society welcomes new members.

 ** The monument was erected in The Esplanade in 1913 by Brown’s friend George Julius Brockman; the portrait bust of Maitland Brown on top being by the Italian sculptor, Pietro Porcelli.
 The memorial was unveiled by Sir John Forrest.